 “The true failure of the resultant hybrid lay in the unthinking assumption by the Founding Fathers that European war-lord economics and Haudenosaunee Ne” gashasde”’sa’ could operate in harness without the plunder economics of Europe throwing the political system of Ne” Gashasde”’sa’ into disarray.
 By furthermore ignoring the sibling principles of Ne” Sken’no” (Health) and Ne” Gai’ihwiio (Righteousness) as practical tools of economic prosperity (as opposed to mere moralistic pieties), the Founding Fathers sabotaged hopes for real participatory democracy by writing the proprietary economics of Europe into their Constitution.
 It is this mismatch of popular but unfunded sovereignty bound to the naked exploitation of capitalism that is short-circuiting American Ne” gashasde”’sa’ today, subverting the political will of the people through the undue economic pressures exerted by a financially privileged elite.
 No such unbalancing access waspossible in the prototype, however, for the clan level where Ne” Gashasde”’sa’ was fomented was also the level at which the confederated economy was managed.
 Power, will, and weal did not trickle down in Iroquoia; they percolated up.”

 Another related confusion is the belief in magical “market forces” over and above public policy.
-This is manifested in our stubborn addiction to unlimited economic growth as a measurement of a successful economy (GDP instead of wellbeing, sustainability, and equity).
+This is manifested in our stubborn addiction to unlimited economic growth as a measurement of a successful economy (GDP) instead of wellbeing, sustainability, and equity as measured by alternative metrics such as GPI — Genuine Progress Indicator).

 One of the best articulations of this complex of confusions is from the Mohawk nation: